Autodesk/LiveLink/doc/build.md

 ```
 rem Testing the Unreal Engine 4.27.2 plugin
 set UNITTEST_UNREAL_VERSION=4_27

+rem Set the Maya Version to use
+set MAYA_VERSION=2022

 rem To test the Unreal Engine 5 plugin, use this line instead
 rem set UNITTEST_UNREAL_VERSION=5_0